xbledsoe/NeuroimaGene/README.md

 Alternatively, you may run the R-script directly providing the following parameters

-INPUT_GENES.txt: A .txt file containing a single column of HUGO gene names or ensembl ids with no header
+- INPUT_GENES.txt: A .txt file containing a single column of HUGO gene names or ensembl ids with no header
-OUTPUT_DIR: a directory path to which the output from the analysis should be deposited
+- OUTPUT_DIR: a directory path to which the output from the analysis should be deposited
-NAME: a short descriptive name to mark the analysis (eg. parknsn_genes if studying Parkinson's) PATH : path to the downloaded NeuroimaGENE resource directory.
+- NAME: a short descriptive name to mark the analysis (eg. parknsn_genes if studying Parkinson's)
+- PATH: path to the downloaded NeuroimaGENE resource directory.
+- TWASFILE: file name for the desired NIDP atlas and multiple testing correction (found in PATH/resourcefiles/ )

 Run the script with the following commands customized for your genes of interest and directories.
-	PATH >> direectory containing the downloaded files TWASFILE >> file name for the desired NIDP atlas and multiple testing correction (found in PATH/resourcefiles/ )

 	Rscript PATH/commandline_tools/Get_NIDPs.r \
 		-f INPUT_GENES.txt \